 Opportunities are also available for biostatistical research related to problems in agriculture and the life sciences, as well as natural resources and the environment.
 Opportunities could include multivariate or spatial data analyses for ongoing wildlife and water quality studies, for example.
-All students gain research and consulting experience through the research requirement: a research project (STAT 381) or a thesis (STAT 391).
-Other opportunities for experience will arise through involvement in the Statistical Consulting Clinic (STAT 385).
+Students can gain research and consulting experience through the research requirement: a research project (STAT 381) or a thesis (STAT 391).
+Other opportunities for experience may arise through involvement in the Statistical Consulting Clinic (STAT 385).
 (See also Statistics Program and Statistical Consulting Clinic descriptions.)

-Bagrow, James; Assistant Professor, Department of Mathematics & Statistics; PHD, Clarkson University, Potsdam, NY
+Bagrow, James; Assistant Professor, Department of Mathematics and Statistics; PHD, Clarkson University

 Buzas, Jeff Sandor; Professor, Department of Mathematics and Statistics; PHD, North Carolina State University Raleigh

-Callas, Peter W.; Research Associate Professor, Department of Mathematics and Statistics; PHD, University of Massachusetts Amherst
+Callas, Peter W.; Director of Biostatistics Core, Department of Mathematics and Statistics; PHD, University of Massachusetts Amherst

-Jefferys, William; Lecturer I, Department of Mathematics and Statistics; PHD, Yale University
+Cole, Bernard; Professor, Department of Mathematics and Statistics; PHD, Boston University

-Mickey, Ruth Mary; Professor, Department of Mathematics and Statistics; PHD, University of California Los Angeles
+Jefferys, William; Adjunct Professor, Department of Mathematics and Statistics; PHD, Yale University

 Single, Richard M.; Associate Professor, Department of Mathematics and Statistics; PHD, SUNY Stony Brook